Guy-GC/GuyGCPortfolio/week12_implementation.md

 to have all of my new code but when I merged the branch it merged the main branch into my branch which is very strange as there was no difference in the process of creating new code, making a new branch, and creating a pull request.
 It took some time to fix but this was a very interesting issue.
 I did mention that it could be because of the file being moved into the Views folder, but I am still not 100% sure what the actual problem was.
+This probably could have been avoided if I maybe waited till all the files have been sorted or completed the task before.